akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 ::: tips
 If you have several units to add, you can stay in the `Add a new unit` pop-in to quickly add as many units as needed:
-1. Input the first record label
+1. Enter the first record label
 1. Tick `Create another unit`
 1. Press `Enter`
 1. Add the code, label, symbol and conversion operation for each record